 - Many people may choose disbelief instead belief to go astray demanding what was demanded to Moses in the past while many followers of the previous scripture would like to see you revert to disbelief due to their jealousy.
 However, you should disregard them until judgment is issued by God (2:108-109).

-It is noteworthy that it is human nature to try their best to revert the messengers to disbelief as they do not wish to see the blessings that came down with them from God due to jealousy.
+Note: It is human nature to try their best to revert the messengers to disbelief as they do not wish to see the blessings that came down with them from God due to jealousy.

 - We must send good on behalf of our souls to find it at God especially through observing Salat and giving Zakat to be qualified for the Paradise disregarding their wishful claim that you have to be Jews or Christians to enter Paradise is as God is seer of everything that we do (2:110-111).